Last updated: March 7, 2026

 • Crypto: Pay attention to blockchain news, regulatory updates, project developments, and social sentiment, as price fluctuations can be extreme.
 Requires strong market insight.

-4.2.
-Tailor to Your Trading Style: Scalping vs Swing Trading
+5.2.
+Tailor to Your Trading Style: Scalping vs. Swing Trading Templates

 A trader’s checklist is a reflection of their trading journey.